-Below is what the California Attorney General has put out in a Pamphlet titled "California Firearms Laws Summary" (2016)
+Below is what the California Attorney General has put out in a Pamphlet titled "California Firearms Laws Summary" (2021)

-"Non-concealable firearms (rifles and shotguns) are not generally covered within the provisions of California Penal Code section 25400 and therefore are not required to be transported in a locked container However, as with any firearm, non-concealable firearms must be unloaded while they are being transported A rifle or shotgun that is defined as an assault weapon pursuant to Penal Code section 30510 or 30515 must be transported in accordance with Penal Code section 25610."
+Firearms that cannot be concealed upon the person (rifles and shotguns) are not generally covered within the provisions of California Penal Code section 25400 and therefore are not required to be transported in a locked container.
+However, as with any firearm, non-concealable firearms must be unloaded while they are being transported.
+A rifle or shotgun that is defined as 10 an assault weapon pursuant to Penal Code section 30510 or 30515 must be transported in accordance with Penal Code section 25610.